Trinitysudo/Trinity-Debloater/README.md

 👋 Created by myself (currently looking for contributors)

-ℹ️Trinity Debloater is designed to be the most straightforward, sleek, and sophisticated tool for power users.
-My goal was to create something that would be easy to navigate, while still providing all the essential features for optimizing Windows performance.
-This project was inspired by the Chris Titus Tool, which I think is fantastic.
-However, I found the navigation to be a bit difficult, with too many apps I didn’t need and some tweaks that were a little confusing.
-I aimed to fix this by simplifying the process and creating a modern, user-friendly GUI, while still offering useful apps and tweaks for those who want them.
+🔹 Easy to use - Simple and clean GUI for effortless navigation.
+🔹 Inspired by Chris Titus Tool - A more streamlined experience tailored for my needs.
+🔹 Fully customizable - Select the tweaks and apps that fit your workflow.

+⚡ Why I Made This
+I love the Chris Titus Tech tool, but I found the UI a bit confusing at first.
+I wanted a modern, easy-to-navigate debloater with only the essential tweaks and apps.
+So, I created Trinity Debloater—a simpler, more intuitive alternative.

 ## 📺Preview   (The App Sorting is Cooked Temporaly)
 ![Screenshot 2025-03-03 230516](https://github.com/user-attachments/assets/c4ca2801-717b-4640-bf0f-ee4b1135c1bc)